eea/wise.msfd/README.rst

 Immediate TODOs for the Compliance Module
 -----------------------------------------

-- format the lists in double columns if they are long
+- Format the lists in double columns if they are long
 - check the existing implementation of extracted data for the report tables for both 2012 and 2018 data.
 Make sure we filter by region.
 - automatically re-format text inserted in member state report fields.